AlvaroRuizDelgado/Morse/Morse_webservice.md

       - This works for those LocalForward, but changing those fields later on to address freshly created nodes, or adding extra ones, doesn't work, as those addresses are already assigned to the bastion proxy.
   - [x] SSH bastion setup for Ansible.
   - [ ] SSH multiplexing through ControlMaster.
 It seems though that it may not be a good idea, as killing the parent ssh connection could take down the whole thing.
 Should I use it?
-  - [ ] I would like a less clunky way to reload the config file, without having to restart the terminal.
+  - [x] I would like a less clunky way to reload the config file, without having to restart the terminal.
+    - [x] "sudo restart ssh" seems to be the right answer.

 - [ ] Test automation --> Jenkins
   - [x] My manual main test consists on running "curl IP:5000" and see that it works.